Sangwan70/Building-an-LLM-From-Scratch/setup/README.md

 ```bash
 pip install -r requirements.txt
 ```

-&nbsp;

 # Local Setup

 This section provides recommendations for running the code in this course locally.
 Note that the code in repository is designed to run on conventional laptops within a reasonable timeframe and does not require specialized hardware.
-I tested all code on an M3 MacBook Pro Max laptop.
+I tested all code on an M2 MacBook Pro Max laptop with 32 GB RAM.
 Additionally, if your laptop or desktop computer has an NVIDIA GPU, the code will automatically take advantage of it.

-&nbsp;
 ## Setting up Python

 If you don't have Python set up on your machine yet, I have written about my personal Python setup preferences in the following directories: